A petrol station and motorhome store on the westbound A45.

 Hamblin Group were the first to be granted outline planning permission for a 'motorway type service station' to be built on the site in 1984.
 A year later, the site was put up for sale through Lawlor Land Co. who submitted plans for the redevelopment of the filling station as well as the introduction of a restaurant to the site to replace the garage.

-A Kelly's Kitchen restaurant then joined the filling station in 1987.
-There were plans to add a 40-bed hotel in 1988.
-By late 1990, all Kelly's Kitchen sites had been purchased by Trusthouse Forte and the restaurant became the Wellingborough branch of Little Chef.
+The restaurant became the Wellingborough branch of Little Chef in late 1990 following Kelly's Kitchen being bought out by Trusthouse Forte.
 Trusthouse Forte also renewed the planning permission for the hotel at this point.
 The planning permission for the hotel was renewed again in 1995 but expired in 2000 and was never built.

 The Little Chef closed in 2001 and became home to the White Arches Motorhomes in 2003.